Nuclear Threat Initiative: Establishment of new organizations

 In 2003, NTI created the Middle East Consortium for Infectious Disease Surveillance (MECIDS) with participation from Israel, Jordan, and the Palestinian Authority.
 MECIDS shares official health data and conducts infectious disease prevention training.

 In 2008, NTI helped create the World Institute for Nuclear Security (WINS), in Vienna, as part of its focus to secure nuclear materials worldwide.

 NTI also created Connecting Organizations for Disease Surveillance (CORDS), which launched in 2013 as an independent NGO that links international disease surveillance networks, supported by the World Health Organization and Food and Agriculture Organization of the United Nations.

 Films

 The organization produced the 2005 film, Last Best Chance, a docudrama about nuclear terrorism that aired on HBO.
 NTI also produced the 2010 documentary film Nuclear Tipping Point, which was screened by President Obama at the White House in April 2010 and featured on The Colbert Report.

 Leadership

-Ernest J. Moniz has served as chief executive officer since June 2017, and Joan Rohlfing serves as president and chief operating officer.
-Co-chaired by Moniz, Nunn, and Ted Turner, NTI is governed by a board of directors with both current and emeritus members from around the globe.
+Ernest J. Moniz was chief executive officer from June 2017 to September 2025, when former Army Secretary Christine Wormuth was named president and CEO.